microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 ## Manifest ##

 - [ColoringGroverWithConstraints.qs](ColoringGroverWithConstraints.qs): Q# code implementing graph coloring with flexible number of bits per color and ability to specify constraints on the colors found per Vertex.
+A custom oracle for coloring with only 9 colors is also implemented.
 - [Program.cs](Program.cs): C# code with Sudoku problems that it converts to arrays of edges and starting number constraints.
 It then calls the Q# code to get the results, and verifies they are correct.
 It also implements the classical C# code to solve a Sudoku puzzle.
 - [Sudoku.qs](Sudoku.qs): Q# code which accepts edges and constraints and calls Grovers algorthm with the coloring oracle.
 Also checks the result is correct.
 - [SimpleGroverSample.csproj](sudoku-grover.csproj): Main project for the sample.